skeeto/elfeed/README.md

 All feed and entry objects have plist where you can store your own arbitrary, [readable values][rd].
-These values are automatically persisteted in the database.
+These values are automatically persisted in the database.
 This metadata is accessed using the polymorphic `elfeed-meta` function.
 It's setf-able.

 ~~~el